DALLAS – Today in Aviation, a US-Russian Joint Commission began technical interchange and research on supersonic transport technologies in 1996.

 In Russia, Tupolev’s Aircraft Design Bureau had proposed as early as 1990 that a TU-144 SST could be used as a flying test bed supporting NASA’s HSR program.

-Greenlit by the Joint Commission, a team of senior NASA and US industry aviation specialists developed a prioritized battery of flight experiments with a corresponding senior team from the Tupolev design office.
+Greenlit by the Joint Commission, a team of senior NASA and US industry aviation specialists developed a prioritized battery of flight experiments with a corresponding senior squad from the Tupolev design office.
 The goal was to understand what modifications had to be made to the TU-144 to conduct the experiments.

 The Tupolev TU-144 Supersonic Transport